 If your business has a physical location or many customers in one place, you’ll want to attract web traffic from a localized area.

-Local SEO can help with this, and there are many tricks you can use to let both prospective customers and search engines know where you’re based.
+Local SEO companies can help with this, and there are many tricks you can use to let both prospective customers and search engines know where you’re based.
 Creating local paid ads, targeted QR codes, localized content, and more can help.

 In this article, I’m going to dive into how you can improve your local SEO strategy to increase your organic traffic.